sarahdini-design/ontario-ed-performance-analysis/docs/data-notes.md

 # Data Familiarization Notes

-This document records the structure, methodology, data-quality observations, and preliminary analytical considerations for the two CIHI datasets used in the Ontario Emergency Department Performance Analysis project.
+This document records the structure, methodology, data-quality observations, and analytical decisions for the two CIHI datasets used in the Ontario Emergency Department Performance Analysis project.
 ---

 ## Dataset 1